mcflugen/nsf_supporting_docs/docs/Hutton_Budget_Justification.md

 faculty, 37.3% for research personnel, and 13.2% for graduate research assistants.

+## Facilities and Administration (F&A) Costs

+Facilities and administration (F&A) costs are charged according to the University’s federally negotiated rate agreement.
+The F&A cost rate for on-campus research is 53% of Modified Total Direct Cost (MTDC), predetermined for the period 7/1/14 - 6/30/15, 53.5% of MTDC, predetermined for the period 7/1/15 - 6/30/16; 54% MTDC, predetermined for the period 7/1/16 - 6/30/18; provisional thereafter per HHS agreement dated 07/27/2017.

 ## Inflation

-The University of Colorado's current budget planning parameters include an annual inflation factor of 3% for salaries for investigators, post-doctoral researchers, graduate research assistants, and hourly students.
-Tuition is estimated to increase 4% per year, fringe benefits are estimated to increase 3.5% per year, and all other direct costs are estimated to increase 2.5% per year.
+The University of Colorado’s current budget planning parameters include an annual inflation factor of 3% for salaries of investigators, post-doctoral researchers, graduate research assistant, and hourly students.
+Tuition is estimated to increase 3% per year, fringe benefits are estimated to increase 4% per year, and other direct costs such as travel, can be inflated at 2.3% per year (inflation of other direct costs is optional).